LantareCode/100DaysOfCode_JS/log.md

 Did some JavaScript challenges on [CodeWars](https://www.codewars.com).

-Started prepping the Twitch Streameers Status Viewer for the Use the Twitch.tv JSONP API project on [freeCodeCamp](https://www.freecodecamp.com).
+Started prepping the Twitch Streamers Status Viewer for the Use the Twitch.tv JSONP API project on [freeCodeCamp](https://www.freecodecamp.com).

+### Day 33: July 22, 2016

+Worked on the Twitch Streamers Status Viewer for the Use the Twitch.tv JSONP API project on [freeCodeCamp](https://www.freecodecamp.com).

+**Folder Name:** 8 Twitch Streamers Status Viewer